-But the other reason that Levin's so interested in "the worker problem," local government, and architecture, or what have you, is that Tolstoy needs him to be.
-Levin, more than any other character, is a tool that Tolstoy uses to raise a series of arguments about the stuff that's circulating in Russian politics in the 1870s.
+But the other reason that Levin's so interested in "the worker problem," local government, architecture, etc., is that Tolstoy needs him to be.
+Levin, more than any other character, is a tool that Tolstoy uses to raise a series of arguments about the stuff that's circulating in Russian politics in the 1870's.

 But Tolstoy isn't a revolutionary.
 He's on board with the serfs being freed, sure, but all of this movement to the cities (by both noblemen and peasants) just seems to him like a recipe for idleness, gambling, and sin.
 He's got a bone to pick with the way Russia is going, and he wants all his readers to know it.
 Without further ado, here's a quick list of Levin's greatest hits: his views in several of the novel's biggest arguments.

-The district council thing is an ongoing argument Levin has with Koznyshev (beginning in Part 1, Chapter 8, and really taking off in Part 3, Chapter 3) about the reform of Russia's local administrative and judicial systems.
+The district council thing is an ongoing argument Levin has with Koznyshev about the reform of Russia's local administrative and judicial systems.
 See, Koznyshev is of the view that it is a landlord's responsibility to take part in these local governments, in which noblemen can participate for a small fee.
 These district councils are responsible for running schools, improving roads, and generally doing good.